Easing a Faulty Childhood Belief

 By Steve B. Reed, L.P.C., L.M.F.T.

-Jill realized that she had an unhelpful and faulty belief that was left over from her early childhood.
-Somehow she had developed the idea that if she would just hang-on to things that were emotionally upsetting, that she would be magically immunized against another bad event.
+Jill realized that she had an unhelpful and faulty belief that was leftover from her early childhood.
+Somehow she had developed the idea that if she would just hang on to things that were emotionally upsetting, that she would be magically immunized against another bad event.
 She knew that this did not make any sense.
 But she also knew that she feared letting go of that old belief.
 I asked her, “What would be the worst thing that would happen if you did let it go?”
 She said, “I’d die or someone close to me would die.”
 Even though she knew at a more rational level that this was not true, it nonetheless felt true.
 And, she functioned as if it were true.

-This illustrates a classic conflict between the frontal cortex, the rational part of the brain, and the limbic system, older brain structures that includes the amygdala and hypocampal formation.
+This illustrates a classic conflict between the frontal cortex, the rational part of the brain, and the limbic system, older brain structures that includes the amygdala and hippocampal formation.
 It let me know that her belief was rooted in an experience of such intensity that it left an imprint glued into the more primitive part of the brain.
 The map of her mental terrain had been altered.
 To loosen the emotional glue that bound that belief so tightly and to remap her mental terrain, I knew that we would need to ease the emotionally charged memories that lead her to form and integrate that irrational belief in the first place.

 Treatment with the REMAP process began by guiding Jill’s eyes slowly around the periphery of her visual field in order to help her access the issue more effectively.
 As she passed the 4 o’clock spot, she noted that the heaviness that she felt in her body intensified.
 By having her then look into that area she was able to tune-in to how her mind-body system had represented the experience.
 This allowed Jill to connect vividly enough that she could provide precise targeting information that would be more useful than the information that comes up when someone just casually talks about an event.
 In this case, she began to notice that she felt sad.
 She also observed that she had a visual scene in her mind of a little girl in a garage with white walls and a bare light bulb.
 The words that she associated with this emotional scene were “alone” and “empty.”

-When dealing with events that fall along an emotional continuum of sadness, five acupressure meridians typically are involved: the Small Intestine Meridian, Large Intestine Meridian, Liver Meridian, Triple Warmer Meridian and the Stomach Meridian.
+When dealing with events that fall along an emotional continuum of sadness, five acupressure meridians typically are involved: the Small Intestine Meridian, Large Intestine Meridian, Liver Meridian, Triple Warmer Meridian, and the Stomach Meridian.

 While she continued to look into the four o’clock area of her peripheral visual field, I had her hold different acupoints, one at a time, that were along the meridians we wanted to test.
 If an acupoint felt worse or better then I would consider that point and meridian involved in her emotional distress.
 But if the point being tested felt neither better nor worse, I would view the meridian as uninvolved and not consider that point or meridian for treatment.

 In the past, I would use the acupoints from Emotional Freedom Techniques (EFT) when trying to identify the involved meridians for treatment.
 These used to be what I called the starting points for the REMAP process.
-In this case however, I decided to compare the starting points to a set of 12 points from acupressure called the Source or Primary points to see if there was a difference.
+In this case, however, I decided to compare the starting points to a set of 12 points from acupressure called the Source or Primary points to see if there was a difference.
 The Primary points are used in some traditional Chinese methods as test points.
 Half of the Primary points appear on the hands.
 The other half are on the feet.
-Below I have identified the meridians, points and a description of the locations that were tested.
+Below I have identified the meridians, points, and a description of the locations that were tested.

 Small Intestine Meridian (has 19 points)

-Starting Point–SI 3 the side of the hand below the little finger knuckle
+Starting Point--SI 3 the side of the hand below the little finger knuckle

 Large Intestine Meridian (has 20 points)